dreamorosi/serverless-webhook-hashnode/README.md

 ![AWS Secrets Manager](./assets/secret_manager.png)

 > [!IMPORTANT]
-> Hashbridge deploys a number of resources into your AWS account, including a Amazon CloudFront distribution, AWS Lambda functions, and an Amazon EventBridge event bus.
+> HashBridge deploys a number of resources into your AWS account, including a Amazon CloudFront distribution, AWS Lambda functions, and an Amazon EventBridge event bus.
 While the AWS Free Tier includes a number of these resources for free, you may incur charges if you exceed the free tier limits.
 For more information, see [AWS Free Tier](https://aws.amazon.com/free/).
 We also recommend you setting up a billing alarm to monitor your AWS charges.
 For more information, see [Creating a Billing Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#monitor_estimated_charges_console).

-## Deploy the Hashbridge application
+## Deploy the HashBridge application

 As a first step, clone this repository to your local machine: